Big runs propel ETSU past Little Rock - NewsBreak

 Hilltoppers' Moon earns Elite 11 top honor

 When Science Hill decided to take a trip to the Moon, the Hilltoppers’ season blasted off.
-Tyler Moon accelerated to a different level as the Northeast Tennessee high school football season progressed, and when it was over the record-breaking senior had earned his place Wednesday as the 2022 Times News/Johnson City Press Elite 11 player of the year.
+Tyler Moon accelerated to a different level as the high school football season progressed, and when it was over the record-setting senior had earned his place Wednesday as the 2022 Johnson City Press/Times News Elite 11 player of the year.

-BLUFF CITY — In a return to the school whose arena is named in his honor, John Dyer’s West Ridge boys basketball team came out on the winning end Tuesday night inside the Dyer Dome.
-The Wolves collected a 67-63 victory over Lakeway Christian Academy on the second...
+BLUFF CITY — In a return to the place where the arena is named in his honor, John Dyer’s West Ridge basketball team was on the winning end Tuesday night inside the Dyer Dome.
+The Wolves collected a 67-63 victory over Lakeway Christian Academy on the second day...

 Boone's Scott headlines All-Tough Guy team

 High school football is not a sport for the timid, and winning games is more likely associated with both mental and physical toughness.
-Each year, the Times News and Johnson City Press pick a group of Northeast Tennessee players who earned their stripes by way of toughness, hard work and simply playing a difficult game in a determined and never-let-up way.
+Each year, the Johnson City Press and Times News pick a group of players who earned their stripes by way of toughness, hard work, and simply playing a difficult game in a determined and never-let-up way.

-JOHNSON CITY — The expected defections have begun for East Tennessee State following a difficult football season.
+The expected defections have begun for the East Tennessee State football team following a difficult season.
 At least three starters — linebacker Chandler Martin, kicker Tyler Keltner and offensive lineman Trevon Matthews — will be leaving the program.
 The three announced their decisions to enter the NCAA’s transfer portal via Twitter.

 Cavaliers hold off Eagles to stay unbeaten